Anyolite/anyolite/README.md

 #### Usability
 * [ ] Operator suffixes as general optional argument for MrbWrap functions
-* [ ] Logging of any reference table operations for debugging
+* [X] Logging of any reference table operations for debugging
-* [ ] Reference counting in reference table
+* [X] Reference counting in reference table
+* [X] Reference table can be cleared

 #### Bugfixes
 * [ ] Fixed structs not being able to be wrapped
 * [X] Fixed example in documentation
+* [X] Fixed memory leak when returning nontrivial objects in mruby
+* [X] Removed constructor limitations for types being able to be used as return values

 ### Future updates